tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 After logging in, the button “Start TDWG 2022 Conference Abstract” should be visible on the [BISS homepage](https://biss.pensoft.net).
 Clicking this button takes you to the ARPHA writing tool and creates a _new_ Untitled abstract with some of the author metadata you used to create your account. _This is the easiest way to start a NEW abstract._

 While you can now leave your abstract draft here (it will have been assigned an ARPHA identifier, with you as submitter), you are encouraged to start filling out its [required fields](https://www.tdwg.org/conferences/2022/instructions-for-abstract-submission/#required%20fields).
 Later, when you return to work on your abstract, follow access instructions [here](https://www.tdwg.org/conferences/2022/instructions-for-abstract-submission/#to%20return%20to%20an%20existing%20abstract).

 Look for an email verification of the creation of your draft abstract in ARPHA (from awt[at]pensoft[dot]net).

+**Do not create more than one draft for an abstract that you intend to submit.** To make it easier to see your drafts, Pensoft has added a "My drafts" button (only appears if you _have existing drafts_) on your BISS dashboard, next to "My tasks" and "Submit manuscript" buttons when you sign in through [BISS](https://biss.pensoft.net).

 ## To return to an EXISTING abstract